NikolaMandic/diskotek/README.md

 ld
 ==
-early development version of ui for gdb debugger for arm on linux !!! unstable now but in active development
+early development version of ui for gdb debugger for arm on linux !!! some code is not as it should be right now because I wanted to implement some features faster. unstable now but in active development

 ubuntu setup